MicrosoftDocs/azure-dev-docs/articles/go/management-libraries.md

 **Key points:**

 - The `PollUntilDone` function requires a polling interval that specifies how often it should try to get the status.
 - The interval is typically short.
-Refer to the documentation for the specific Azure resource for best practices and recommended intervals.
+See the documentation for the specific Azure resource for recommended intervals.
 - The [LRO section of the Go Azure SDK Design Guidelines page](https://azure.github.io/azure-sdk/golang_introduction.html#methods-invoking-long-running-operations) has a move advanced example and general guidelines for LRO.

 ## Next steps